hupili/python-for-data-and-media-communication-gitbook/notes-week-02.md

 >An interpreter is a program that reads and executes code.
 This includes source code, pre-compiled code, and scripts.
 Basically, the Python interpreter is the application that runs your python script.

 By default, Python source files are treated as encoded in UTF-8.
-But the standard library only uses ASCII characters for identifiers, a convention that any portable code should follow.
+But the standard library only uses ASCII characters for identifiers, a convention that any portable code should follow.
 To display all these characters properly, python interpreter will recognize that the file is UTF-8, and support all the characters in the file.

 What the interpreter does in a nutshell: